Carrie089/Final_Project_9001/README.md

-# "Workday Wizard: Empower Your Productivity with Smart Earnings Insights"
+# "Workday Wizard: Empower Your Productivity with Smart Earnings Calculator"

 This dynamic toolkit reimagines time management by merging income visualization with essential productivity boosters.
 Beyond tracking earnings per second based on monthly salary, work hours, and days, it integrates:

-Smart Break Planner (Weekend/holiday countdowns)
+1. Smart Break Planner (How long until the holidays?)

-Meal Suggester (Preferences-driven recommendations)
+2. Payday Progress Radar (How long until I get paid?)

-Task Flow Optimizer (Priority-based tracking with completion alerts)
+3. Meal Suggester (What should I have for lunch today?)

-Payday Progress Radar (Customizable salary milestones)
+4. Task Flow Optimizer (What do I need to do today?)

-Professionals gain a work-life view through interactive dashboards that turn time into tangible metrics.
-The system’s core salary tracker serves as a motivational anchor, while integrated tools streamline daily decisions – from lunch choices to meeting schedules.
-Designed for gig workers and office teams alike, its modular architecture adapts to hybrid workstyles, converting ordinary workdays into optimized productivity journeys.
-All features unite under one intuitive interface, making every second count financially and functionally.
+This tool improves productivity by showing their time and earnings clearly through interactive dashboards.
+The salary tracker keeps them motivated, while built-in tools make everyday choices—like what to eat or what to do next—easier.
+It’s designed for modern workers and teams, fitting both office and remote work.
+Everything is combined in one simple interface that helps turn each workday into a more productive and rewarding experience.